jean553/c-data-structures/README.md

 The self-balancing process simply tries to detect some violations of these rules right after a node insertion.
 Those violations are recurrent and the solutions to fix them are predefined.

+#### Implemented tests

+Tests have been implemented for the following violations (in order in the tests file):

+ * red parent and red uncle, black root node, the current node should be black

 #### Violations

 ##### Violation 1: Insert a node with red parent and red uncle